jsiegenthaler/homebridge-eosstb/README.md

 ### Configuration Items:
 * **platform**: the name of your platform.
 Mandatory, must be eosstb.

 * **name**: The displayed name of your device.
-Default is the name of your box from zour countrz, you can set it to whatever you want.
+Default is the name of your box from your country, you can set it to whatever you want.
 Mandatory.

-+ **country**: Your UPC country.
++ **country**: Your country.
 Must be one of ch, nl, be-nl, be-fr, or at.
 Mandatory.

-* **username**: Your login username for your My UPC account.
+* **username**: Your login username for your TV provider's online account (My UPC in Switzerland).
 Normally an email address.
 Mandatory.

-* **password**: Your password associated with your My UPC account.
+* **password**: Your password associated with your TV provider's account.
 Mandatory.

-* **playPauseButton**: The command issued to the UPC Box when the Play/Pause button (**>||**) in the iOS remote is tapped.
+* **playPauseButton**: The command issued to the EOS Box when the Play/Pause button (**>||**) in the iOS remote is tapped.
 Normally MediaPause.
 Optional, defaults to MediaPause if not found.

-* **backButton**: The command issued to the UPC Box when the **BACK** button in the iOS remote is tapped.
+* **backButton**: The command issued to the EOS Box when the **BACK** button in the iOS remote is tapped.
 Normally Escape.
 Optional, defaults to Escape if not found.

-* **infoButton**: The command issued to the UPC Box when the Info button (**i**) in the iOS remote is tapped.
+* **infoButton**: The command issued to the EOS Box when the Info button (**i**) in the iOS remote is tapped.
 As the iOS remote has no Menu button, the Info button should be used to access the menu.
-This is what the Info button is set to MediaTopMenu.
+This is why the Info button is set to MediaTopMenu.
 Optional, defaults to MediaTopMenu if not found.

 * **maxChannels**: The maximum number of channels to load.
 Optional, defaults to 50 if not found.
+Loading times increase with higher channel numbers.
+Cannot exceed 90.

 ## Known Relevant EOS Box Commands
-* **MediaTopMenu**: Displays the top menu page (home page) on the TV, same as the HOME button on the UPC remote
+* **MediaTopMenu**: Displays the top menu page (home page) on the TV, same as the HOME button on the EOS Box remote

 * **Escape**: Escapes (exits) out of any current menu on the TV.
-Same as the RETURN button on the UPC remote
+Same as the RETURN button on the EOS Box remote

 * **ContextMenu**: Displays a context menu on the current TV program.
-Same as the ... button on the UPC remote
+Same as the ... button on the EOS Box remote

 * **Info**: Displays the INFO screen on the TV showing info about the current TV program

 * **Help**: Displays the SETTINGS INFO page on the TV, allowing you to access settings quickly

-* **Guide**: Displays the TV GUIDE page on the TV, same as the Guide button on the UPC remote
+* **Guide**: Displays the TV GUIDE page on the TV, same as the Guide button on the EOS Box remote

 * **MediaPause**: Toggles between Pause and Play of the current TV program